Search for Long-Lived Heavy Neutrinos at the LHC with a VBF Trigger: The Type-I Seesaw

 where the index $a$ refers to the \textit{active} flavours: $e,\,\mu,\,\tau$.
 In this study we work with the $3+3$ Seesaw, meaning that we add three sterile neutrinos, with indices $s,t=1,\,2,\,3$.
 After electroweak symmetry breaking, the $6\times6$ neutrino mass matrix acquires the form:

 with $(m_D)_{as}=v\,(Y_\nu)_{as}/\sqrt2$.

 After diagonalization by a $6\times6$ unitary matrix $U$, we obtain six mass eigenstates: $\nu_1,\nu_2,\,\nu_3,\,N_4,\,N_5,\,N_6$.
 Naively, one expects the active-heavy mixing $U_{ah}$ to be suppressed by $\sqrt{m_\ell/M_h}$, where $m_\ell$ ($M_h$) represent the light (heavy) neutrino masses.
-However, it is well known that, once one adds more than one sterile neutrino, it is possible to enhance the mixing exponentially~\cite{Casas:2001sr,Donini:2012tt}.
+However, it is well known that, once one adds more than one sterile neutrino, it is possible to enhance the mixing~\cite{Casas:2001sr,Donini:2012tt}.
 This is shown in further detail on the Appendix, and is attributed to the presence of a softly broken lepton number symmetry~\cite{Mohapatra:1986bd,Kersten:2007vk,Gavela:2009cd,Ibarra:2010xw,LopezPavon:2012zg,Antusch:2015gjw,Hernandez:2018cgc}.

-For the $3+2$ Seesaw the resulting structure is very rigid.
-For normal ordering (NO), the heavy neutrinos mix preferably with $\mu,\tau$ flavours, having an additional suppression of order $s_{13}$ for the mixing with $e$ flavour~\cite{Donini:2012tt,Gago:2015vma}.
+For the $3+2$ Seesaw, once the parameters in the active-light sector are fixed, the resulting structure is very rigid.
+For normal ordering (NO) and CP conservation, the heavy neutrinos mix preferably with $\mu,\tau$ flavours, having an additional suppression of order $s_{13}$ for the mixing with $e$ flavour~\cite{Donini:2012tt,Gago:2015vma}.
 For instance, for $m_1=0.01$~eV, we have:

 In contrast, for the $3+3$ case, since more parameters are available, it is possible to avoid this constraint and have mixings with all flavours on a similar footing.
-Details of possible flavour patterns can be found on the Appendix.
+Details of possible flavour patterns can be found on the Appendix\footnote{Notice that it is also possible to obtain different patterns by varying $\delta_{CP}$ and the Majorana phases in $U_{\rm PMNS}$~\cite{Asaka:2011pb,Chrzaszcz:2019inj}}.
 For this work, we choose NO with option~\ref{item:No-s13-1}:

 where $m_i$ ($M_j$) is the mass of $\nu_i$ ($N_j$), $\theta_{45}$ and $\gamma_{45}$ are the real and imaginary parts of a complex angle, respectively, $z_{45}$ is the sign of $\gamma_{45}$, and:

 Given the unenhanced mixing of $N_6$, we see that if we take a large $M_6$ this scenario becomes an effective $3+2$ Seesaw, with two heavy neutrinos having enhanced active-heavy mixing.
 However, in this case the mixing with the $e$ flavour is largest.
 For the same $m_1$, we have: